Yoga Poses

 Stretching the Shoulder Blades

-A beautiful way to start is in a standing position with your feet hip distance apart.
+A beautiful way to start is in a standing position with your feet hip-distance apart.
 Reach your fingers toward the sky and grow your spine long.
-Take a slight bend in your knees as you look up toward the sky, gently tilting your chin to look upwards.
-This will start to create a curve through the upper back body.
+Take a slight bend in your knees as you look up toward the sky, gently tilting your chin to look upward.
+This will start to create a curve through the upper body.

-If you want to take it deeper, place your hands on your lower back with your palms flat and with your fingers facing downwards.
-Supporting your lower back, push your hips forward slightly and maybe, let your head fall back to look at the wall or space behind you.
+If you want to take it deeper, place your hands on your lower back with your palms flat and your fingers facing downwards.
+Support your lower back, push your hips forward slightly, and maybe let your head fall back to look at the wall or space behind you.

 Take a few deep breaths here, enjoying the stretch through the front of the shoulders, the shoulder blades, the heart space, and the entire spine.